 CreditNinja is here to help when you need some quick cash from a safe lender.
 There are no hidden fees or deceptive terms.
 CreditNinja offers straightforward personal installment loans for people in need, and our simple application is available online, twenty-four hours a day, seven days a week.
 Just fill out the application, find out if you’re approved, and have the money deposited directly into your bank account by the next business day.¹

-Avoid the hassle of predatory payday and title lenders.
+Avoid the hassle of title lenders.
 CreditNinja’s safe and secure loans allow you to spread your payments out over a longer period of time, so you can afford the monthly installments.
 Whether you need to repair your car, pay medical bills, or handle other unexpected expenses, CreditNinja has your back.
 Apply today and find out if you’re approved.